-As amended through August 8, 2013
+As amended through , 2016

 SECTION 1.
 PURPOSE AND HISTORY.
 The purposes of this Amended and Restated Ralph Lauren Corporation 2010 Long-Term Stock Incentive Plan are to promote the interests of the Ralph Lauren Corporation and its stockholders by (i) attracting and retaining exceptional directors, officers and other employees and third party service providers of the Company and its Subsidiaries, as defined below; (ii) motivating such individuals by means of performance-related incentives to achieve longer-range performance goals; and (iii) enabling such individuals to participate in the long-term growth and financial success of the Company.
-The Plan was originally adopted by the Company's Board of Directors on June 17, 2010 and originally approved by the Company's stockholders on August 5, 2010.
+The Plan was originally adopted by the Company's Board of Directors on June 17, 2010 and originally approved by the Company's stockholders on August 5, 2010, and subsequently re-approved by the Company's stockholders on August 8, 2013.